Magnetic field reveals vanishing Hall response in the normal state of stripe-ordered cuprates

-\begin{sciabstract} The origin of the weakly insulatinglike behavior revealed when magnetic fields ($\bm{H}$) suppress superconductivity in underdoped cuprates has been a longtime mystery.
-Surprisingly, similar behavior observed recently in La-214 cuprates with ``striped'' spin and charge orders is consistent with a metallic, as opposed to insulating, high-field normal state.
-Here we report a striking finding of the vanishing of the Hall coefficient ($\bm{R_\mathrm{H}}$) in this field-revealed normal state for all $\bm{T<(2-6)T_{c}^{0}}$, where $\bm{T_{c}^{0}}$ is the zero-field superconducting transition temperature.
-In standard models, $\bm{R_\mathrm{H}}$ can only vanish accidentally, and thus $\bm{R_\mathrm{H}=0}$ observed over a wide range of $\bm{T}$ and $\bm{H}$ has to imply that charge conjugation (i.e. particle-hole) symmetry is dynamically generated.
-This is a robust, new fundamental property of the normal state of cuprates with intertwined orders. \end{sciabstract}
+The origin of the weak insulating behavior of the resistivity, i.e. $\rho_{xx}\propto\ln(1/T)$, revealed when magnetic fields ($H$) suppress superconductivity in underdoped cuprates has been a longtime mystery.
+Surprisingly, the high-field behavior of the resistivity observed recently in charge- and spin-stripe-ordered La-214 cuprates suggests a metallic, as opposed to insulating, high-field normal state.
+Here we report the vanishing of the Hall coefficient in this field-revealed normal state for all $T<(2-6)T_{\mathrm{c}}^{0}$, where $T_{\mathrm{c}}^{0}$ is the zero-field superconducting transition temperature.
+Our measurements demonstrate that this is a robust fundamental property of the normal state of cuprates with intertwined orders, exhibited in the previously unexplored regime of $T$ and $H$.
+The behavior of the high-field Hall coefficient is fundamentally different from that in other cuprates such as YBa$_2$Cu$_3$O$_{6+x}$ and YBa$_2$Cu$_4$O$_{8}$, and may imply an approximate particle-hole symmetry that is unique to stripe-ordered cuprates.
+Our results highlight the important role of the competing orders in determining the normal state of cuprates. \\ \textbf{ {Introduction}}

-The central issue for understanding the high-temperature superconductivity in cuprates is the nature of the ground state that would have appeared had superconductivity not intervened.
-Therefore, magnetic fields have been commonly used to suppress superconductivity and expose the properties of the normal state.
-Ever since early measurements\cite{Ando1995,Boebinger1996} revealed unusual, insulatinglike behavior in underdoped cuprates, characterized by approximately $\ln(1/T)$ resistivity setting in at fairly high $T$, its origin has been a puzzle\cite{Fournier1998,Ono2000,Sun2005,Rullier2008,Zhou2018}.
-Meanwhile, it has been discovered that the normal state of underdoped cuprates is unstable towards a variety of ordering phenomena, including charge and spin orders, and a spatially modulated superconducting (SC) state referred to as a pair-density wave (PDW)\cite{Agterberg2019}.
-The interplay or intertwining of these orders with superconductivity at high $H$ has thus become one of the key open questions\cite{Keimer2015,Fradkin2015,Comin2016}.